Our Services

 Helpful Resources

-There are several factors to consider.
-A racing heart is often benign after exercise, stress, caffeine, or dehydration, but if it occurs at rest or with chest pain, shortness of breath, fainting, severe dizziness, or pain radiating to the arm, jaw, or back, it can indicate an arrhythmia or other cardiovascular disease that needs urgent care; see critical red flags below.
+A racing heart (tachycardia) is often harmless after exercise, stress, caffeine, or dehydration.
+However, if it occurs at rest or is paired with chest pain, shortness of breath, fainting, severe dizziness, or pain radiating to the arm, jaw, or back, it may signal an arrhythmia or cardiovascular disease requiring urgent care.

 Understanding what's normal, what's not, and what steps to take can help you respond calmly and appropriately.